sxq-nwdr/SCM-CT/README.md

 # SCM-CT

 ## Semi-supervised Co-training Model Using Convolution and Transformer for Hyperspectral Image Classification (SCM-CT)
-The manuscript titled "**Convolution Transformer Mixer for Hyperspectral Image Classification**" has been submitted to IEEE GRSL, which is an official implementation for **SCM-CT**.
+The manuscript titled "**Semi-supervised Co-training Model Using Convolution and Transformer for Hyperspectral Image Classification**" has been submitted to IEEE GRSL, which is an official implementation for **SCM-CT**.

 ## Pytorch
 Torch: 1.11.0